 Cooperative: Cooperating with overseas regulatory bodies, in line with MOU to help with consolidated regulation.
 For example, the SEC or Abu Dhabi Global Markets (ADGM)

 Advisory: The provision of advice to the Cayman Islands government regarding monetary, regulatory, and cooperative matters.

 - The Cayman Islands maintained its leading position as an international banking center in 2015.
 They were ranked 6th and 7th in terms of liabilities and cross border assets, which were $1.4 trillion and $1.5 trillion respectively, according to a Banking Digest report released March 14th

 - As of September 2016, there are 175 licensed and registered banks under CIMA.

-- CIMA is the primary regulator of Cayman Islands financial service industry.
-It supervises and regulates Banks, Brokerages, Mutual Funds and Trusts.
+- CIMA is the primary regulator of the Cayman Islands financial service industry.
+It supervises and regulates Banks, Brokerages, Mutual Funds, and Trusts.

 - As a Regulator, CIMA is responsible for maintaining and managing the Cayman Islands currency and currency reserves.

-Tradeview Markets management decided to choose the Cayman Islands jurisdiction as its regulatory body for its size. reputation, and reliability.
-These criteria were among major factors when it came to choosing a regulatory body.
-It is important to choose a regulatory body where all the stakeholders can be rest assure they are protected by the law.
+Tradeview Markets management decided to choose the Cayman Islands jurisdiction as its regulatory body for its size.
+Reputation, and reliability.
+These criteria were among significant factors when it came to choosing a regulatory body.
+It is crucial to choose a regulatory body where all the stakeholders can rest assure they are protected by the law.